Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Related Work and Discussion

-\paragraph{Related Work} In taxonomies of explainable AI~\cite{speith2022xaitaxonomies}, AXIS is a counterfactual, post-hoc, local explanation algorithm.
-Similar work in XRL, especially counterfactual explanation generation, has received significant attention but almost exclusively in the single-agent setting (for a survey, see~\cite{gajcin2024counterfactualsxrl}).
-In the multi-agent setting, \citet{boggess2022PolicyExplanationsMultiAgent} introduced policy summarisation and query-based language explanations for multi-agent RL (MARL), extending this work to tackle temporal user queries~\cite{boggess2023ExplainableMultiagentReinforcement}.
-In a different approach, \citet{heuillet2022CollectiveEXplainableAI} explored the application of Shapley values~\cite{shapley2020value} to cooperative MARL, although limited to explaining individual actions.
+In the multi-agent setting, \citet{boggess2022PolicyExplanationsMultiAgent} introduced policy summarisation and query-based language explanations for multi-agent RL (MARL)~\cite{albrecht2024marlBook}, extending this work to tackle temporal user queries~\cite{boggess2023ExplainableMultiagentReinforcement}. \citet{heuillet2022CollectiveEXplainableAI} explored the application of Shapley values~\cite{shapley2020value} to cooperative MARL, although limited to explaining single actions. \citet{gyevnar2024causal} introduced a method which explains actions in MAS using a probabilistic forward model to identify salient causes, performing well in AD evaluations, although their requirement of a probabilistic model is not always easy to satisfy.

-Three works are most relevant to AXIS. \citet{admoni2025SySLLM} introduce SysLLM, which synthesises global textual summaries of single-agent policies by prompting LLMs to describe behavioural patterns based on a dataset of observed trajectories, showing alignment with expert insights, but their work is limited to simple GridWorld environments.
-CEMA by~\citet{gyevnar2024causal} explains agent decisions in multi-agent systems using a probabilistic forward model to identify salient causes, performing well in AD evaluations but the requirement of a probabilistic model is not always easy to satisfy.
-Finally, \citet{yang2025policyllm} propose a model-agnostic approach which trains LLMs to explain agent decisions using generative flow matching for per-sentence rewards, producing effective explanations that may improve decision accuracy, but their work also uses a single-agent setting.